Discovery Call Script: The Proven Framework to Qualify Leads in 30 Minutes

 Discovery calls are the make-or-break moment in sales.

-Why Most Discovery Calls Fail
+Why Most Sales Discovery Calls Fail

 The #1 mistake salespeople make: Jumping into demos or pitches before diagnosing the prospect’s pain.